idaholab/moose/modules/reactor/doc/content/source/meshgenerators/AssemblyMeshGenerator.md

 In addition, the value of the `reactor_params_name` metadata can be used to retrieve global metadata defined by [ReactorMeshParams](ReactorMeshParams.md).
 Please refer to [ReactorMeshParams](ReactorMeshParams.md) to see a list of metadata defined by this mesh generator.

+For applications where an output mesh does not need to be created and meshing routines can consist entirely of defining reactor-based metadata, the parameter [ReactorMeshParams](ReactorMeshParams.md)/[!param](/Mesh/ReactorMeshParams/bypass_mesh_generation) can be set to true.

 ## Example Syntax

 !listing modules/reactor/test/tests/meshgenerators/assembly_mesh_generator/assembly_square.i block=Mesh